 Colombia is one of the most varied countries I’ve ever been to both geographically and culturally.
 There should be nothing stopping you from putting Colombia right there at the top of your bucket list.
-Here are some of the best places to visit in Colombia to relax on pristine beaches, explore colonial villages and dance the night away.
+Here are some of the most famous places in Colombia to relax on pristine beaches, explore colonial villages and dance the night away.

 A slice of paradise on the Caribbean coast, Isla Grande is where you take a break from it all and relax on a beach in a hammock sipping coconut water.
 Isla Grande is the largest of the Rosario islands located just off the coast of Northern Colombia, about a 45-minute boat ride from Cartagena de Indias.

 It’s also full of things to do, such as learning about coffee and the coffee-making process through visiting a finca, horseback riding and of course the famous Cocora valley.
-Salento also has some really great restaurants, many of which incorporate the local coffee into their dishes.
+Salento also has some really great restaurants, many of which incorporate local coffee into their dishes.

 VALLE DE COCORA

-Towards the South-East of Salento lies another secret valley full of wax palms but without the crowds.
+Towards the South-East of Salento lies another secret valley full of wax palms but without the crowds and even denser palm forests.
 I remember when I visited I was taken there by a local who wanted to show us an alternative to the Cocora Valley.
 It was mind-blowing, and the name was Valle Carbonera.
-Ask the locals to point you in the direction of it and you will need your own transport to get there.
+Ask the locals to point you in the direction of it but you will need your own transport to get there.

 VILLA DE LEYVA

 On the surface, Villa de Leyva may sound like another colonial town but it’s much more than that.
-This beautifully quaint village has been substantially preserved; cobbled streets, painted-brick buildings, squat-looking churches and unlike some of the other colonial villages in Colombia isn’t painted colourfully.
+This beautifully quaint village has been substantially preserved; cobbled streets, painted-brick buildings, squat-looking churches and unlike some of the other colonial towns in Colombia isn’t painted colourfully.

-With a beautifully set Plaza de Armas boasting a statuesque church, narrow, cobbled streets and hilly viewpoints, Barichara is the type of place you could see in half a day, but you wouldn’t want to.
+With a beautifully set central square boasting a statuesque church, narrow, cobbled streets and hilly viewpoints, Barichara is the type of place you could see in half a day, but you wouldn’t want to.
 This town is so alluring you just want to stay.